 5/6/2018 – Russell Stevens from PA-0328

 Russell passed his Freedom Board of Review on 5/6/2018!
-He is the first Trailman from his Troop PA-0328 to receive the Freedom Award, the eighth in the State of Pennsylvania, and the twenty-fifth Rangeman (second in the class of 2018) from the Northeast Region of Trail Life USA.
+He is the first Trailman from his Troop PA-0328 to receive the Freedom Award, the ninth in the State of Pennsylvania, and the twenty-eigth Rangeman in the Northeast Region.

 PA-0328 (Psalm 32:8) is chartered by Cove Valley Christian Youth Camp, Mercersburg.